 Christmas Market at Schonbrunn Palace

-When it comes to food, there is a wide range.
-Market standards like chimney cakes and waffles are popular along with leberkase, a traditional sandwich with a slice of pork loaf.
+Chimney cakes and waffles are popular along with leberkase, a traditional sandwich with a slice of pork loaf (a new favorite for Lance!).
 We also noticed more vegetarian options, including soups, dumplings, and toasts with toppings like spinach and feta.
 We opted for a non-vegetarian (and enormously delicious) baked potato topped with bacon, but there were also vegetarian and vegan options.

 The market is more spread out than past years, which is great because it can get busy.
-An innovative ice skating rink right in front of the giant Christmas tree is new along with 4 lanes for curling, all using energy-friendly synthetic ice.
+An ice skating rink and 4 lanes for curling all use energy-friendly synthetic ice.
 The carousel and Ferris wheel are fun if you’re visiting with kids.

-If you’re making the trip to the market, consider a visit to Schonbrunn Palace.
+If you’re making the trip to the market, consider going inside to visit Schonbrunn Palace.
 There’s no better place in Vienna to see how the royals once lived.

 Art Advent Market (Karlsplatz)

 Each vendor has a sign with information about themselves and a QR code that lets shoppers read more about their work.
-Plus, they’re all happy to chat more about their crafts.
+Plus, we found that they were all happy to chat more about their crafts.

-A useful, detailed map gives the artists’ names, making it easy to find specific types of gifts if you’re shopping for something beyond the expected.
-You can also see people at work making jewelry, books, and other items like nativity figurines and embossed journals.
+A detailed map makes it easy to find specific types of gifts if you’re shopping for something beyond the expected.
+It’s also fun to watch people at work making jewelry, books, nativity figurines, and more.

 The food and drinks here are predominantly organic (bio), and there is a substantial selection of vegetarian and even vegan dishes.
-There are delicious flatbreads and raclette plus lots of international food you won’t find other places, including French buckwheat pancakes and Moroccan harira soup.
+Delicious flatbreads and raclette plus lots of international food you won’t find other places, are common here, including French buckwheat pancakes and Moroccan harira soup.
 For sweet treats, check out the bauernkrapfen—Austrian donuts covered in powdered sugar or filled with jam.

 In the middle of the market, there are piles of straw, farm animals, and children’s activities as well as lots of room for the little ones to run around.
-In fact, the market as a whole is really spacious, which is a relief if you’ve felt a bit like a sardine at the Rathaus.
+In fact, the market as a whole is really spacious, which is a relief compared to feeling a bit like a sardine at the Rathaus.
 Existing park benches also mean that there is ample seating, which isn’t common and is really helpful if you’ve visited lots of markets as we had.

 Christmas Village at Belvedere Palace